Wi-Fi 8: an invisible revolution...

 Where Wi-Fi 8 really changes the game: the real world

-Wi-Fi 8 has been designed to answer a simple question:
+Wi-Fi 8 was designed to answer a simple question:

 Why does a very fast Wi-Fi network on paper become unstable, slow, or unpredictable in real life?